Loading...

 Teaching activities

-The Institute of Pharmacology provides teaching of four subjects in three study programs (General veterinary medicine, Food hygiene and Pharmacy) in Slovak language and two subjects for foreign students in study programs General veterinary medicine (GVM), Post Bachelors (BSc.), and Joint study program Animal sciences (JSP BSc.) in English language.
-In the study programs GVM, post BSc. and post BSc-JSP., the students obtain knowledge from the tree important fields of pharmacology: pharmacy, pharmacology and pharmacotherapy.
+DPaT provides teaching of subjects in the study programs General veterinary medicine, Veterinary Nurse, Food hygiene and Pharmacy in Slovak language and several subjects for foreign students in study programs General veterinary medicine (GVM), Veterinary nurse (Vet-N), Post Bachelors (BSc.), and Joint study program Animal sciences (JSP BSc.) in English language.
+In the study programs GVM, post BSc. and post BSc-JSP, the students obtain knowledges from the tree important fields of pharmacology: pharmacy, pharmacology and pharmacotherapy.
 They are acquainted with basic principles of drug preparations and formulations, with active substances of pharmacotherapeutics groups and their use in animal therapy.
 In the study program Pharmacy students learn about specificities of veterinary pharmacology and about pharmaco-therapeutical groups of medicaments used in animal therapy.
 The subject Introduction to Pharmacology provides basics of veterinary pharmacology.

 General Veterinary Medicine: